 Conclusion-

 The fuel pump is responsible for delivering the fuel to the engine from the fuel tank.
-If the fuel pump is clogged or the system is falling, the fuel will not supply to the engine.
+If the fuel pump is clogged or the system is falling down the fuel will not supply to the engine.
 The fuel pump is also the reason for pressurizing and atomizing the fuel.
-If the fuel is not fully atomized, then the combustion will be harder.
+If the fuel will not fully be atomized, then the combustion will be harder.
 I will discuss the details of the Mechanical and Electrical fuel pump in the next article.

 Frequently Asked Questions-